 Talented Mr. Ripleys

-Some infamous signs appear next to the road, names of towns usually appearing in novels of Talented Mr. Ripleys.
+Some infamous signs appear next to the road, names of towns usually appearing in novels of Talented Mr Ripleys.
 There is Praiano and Furore, Minore.
 Romantic getaways perched into metamorphous overhangs.
-It is a mere forty kilometer stretch of twists and turns, yet it feels as an ever capturing liaison, biting deep into the soul.
+It is a mere forty kilometre stretch of twists and turns, yet it feels like an ever capturing liaison, biting deep into the soul.
 At times it feels dangerous, thin, tunnels abound.
-Behind the steering wheel with a trident sign, it feels not only comfortable, but reassuring, safe from harm.
-Cocooned from the beauty of outer world.
+Behind the steering wheel with a trident sign, it feels not only comfortable but reassuring, safe from harm.
+Cocooned from the beauty of the outer world.
 As we reach Positano, I am splendored by the view.
 Serenity in its purest form.
 Not even a church bell sound from Santa Maria Assunta.
 Just its majolica tiles playing in the light.
 Silence.
-I could as well rest here and call it a start of the day, but the road is calling on me.
+I could as well rest here and call it the start of the day, but the road is calling on me.
 And so were the black Pirelli tires.
-The rear wheel driven Ghibli through its 8-speed automatic transmission had founds its playground.
+The rear-wheel driven Ghibli through its 8-speed automatic transmission had found its playground.

 Monastero Santa Rosa